 If you don’t see the DSEE HX label at the top of your screen, ensure that your earbuds are running the latest firmware.
 Sony released a software update in late September 2020 (version 3.0.0.) that allows the DSEE HX and EQ to function simultaneously, which was not possible in versions prior.

 If the feature is on but you still don’t hear a difference, well, it’s not your fault.
-Although Sony’s marketing team tries to tout the feature as revolutionary, the average consumer won’t really hear any difference—especially since most people listen to their music via streaming services, typically mastered by professionals.
+Although Sony’s marketing team tries to tout the feature as revolutionary, the average consumer won’t really hear any difference—especially since most people listen to their music via streaming services, which already means you probably aren’t getting the best audio quality.
 Still, if you’re curious, it wouldn’t hurt to give the feature a go if you’ve got some free time.

 How do you set up the Google Assistant on the Sony WF-1000XM3?

 To use the Google Assistant with your WF-1000XM3, you’ll first need to download the Google Assistant app.
 Once you’ve installed the app and logged in with your Google account, open the Sony Headphones Connect app and perform the following: